Skip to main content

 • What is unique about building ADUs in Seattle Core?

-Each Seattle Core jurisdiction interprets WA statewide preemption (RCW 36.70A.681 / HB 1337) slightly differently — height to peak vs. height to midpoint, setbacks measured to siding vs. eaves, drainage thresholds, side-sewer ownership rules.
+Each Seattle Core jurisdiction interprets WA statewide preemption (RCW 36.70A.681 / HB 1337) differently — height to peak vs midpoint, setbacks measured to siding vs eaves, drainage thresholds, side-sewer ownership rules.
 Seattle Core cities also vary on fee structures and SDCs.
 Our Seattle Core feasibility report names the exact code section, fee schedule version, and reviewer interpretation that will apply to your lot.

 • How does Seattle Core compare on ADU cost and timeline?